Safety Representative Training Course

 Our Instructors

-All Phoenix STS health and safety instructors are experienced professionals with practical expertise in workplace safety consultation and representation across multiple industries.
+All Phoenix STS health and safety instructors are experienced professionals.
+Each has practical experience of safety consultation and representation across several industries.
 Our instructors hold memberships with recognised professional bodies:

 - IOSH - Institution of Occupational Safety and Health